joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/cimPbA2.png)

-* **Check the box for "Add a new forest" and type in the name you want your domain to be.
+* **Check the box to "Add a new forest" and type in the name you want your domain to be.
 I'm just going to use "Domain.com" to keep it simple.
 After you name it click "Next"**

 ![Alt Text](https://i.imgur.com/xIJFftv.png)